shuLhan/awwan/README.md

 awwan <command> <arguments>

 command = "encrypt" / "help" / "local" / "play" / "serve" / "version"
+	decrypt <file.vault>

+		Decrypt the file using RSA private key at "{{.BaseDir}}/.awwan.key".
+		The encrypted file must have extension ".vault", otherwise it will return an error.
+		The decrypted file output will be written in the same directory without the ".vault" extension.

 	encrypt <file>
 		Encrypt the file using RSA private key at